 5. Pray for one another

 Jesus continually prayed to God on behalf of the Apostles so that they would not be overtaken by Satan.
-We need to pray for others more when they are faithful rather than start praying for them only after they have fallen.
+We need to pray for others when they are faithful rather than start praying for them only after they have fallen.

-I encourage you, therefore, to obey the Bible in this matter, love and pray for the brother who has left, be careful in your own life and continue to trust in our Lord to bring the rest of us safely home.
+I encourage you, therefore, to obey the Bible in this matter, love and pray for the brother or sister who has left, be careful in your own life and continue to trust in our Lord to bring the rest of us safely home.

 One thing is sure, however, no one is more eager to save your family or friends than God is and no one has suffered more rejection than He has.
 And yet, because of His great love and patience, God continues to offer His forgiveness and salvation to all who would come.